MagicMirrorOrg/MagicMirror/README.md

 ## Contributing Guidelines

-Contributions of all kinds are welcome, not only in the form of code but also with regards bug reports and documentation.
+Contributions of all kinds are welcome, not only in the form of code but also with regards to

+- bug reports
+- documentation
+- translations

 For the full contribution guidelines, check out: [https://docs.magicmirror.builders/getting-started/contributing.html](https://docs.magicmirror.builders/getting-started/contributing.html)

 ## Enjoying MagicMirror?
 Consider a donation!